Fixed versus adjustable rate loans

-Adjustable Rate Mortgages — ARMs, as we called them above — come in many varieties.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
 ARMs are normally adjusted every six months, based on various indexes.

-ARMs most often have the lowest rates at the start.
-They usually guarantee the lower rate for an initial period that varies greatly.
-You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is set for three or five years.
+ARMs usually start out at a very low rate that usually increases over time.
+You've probably heard of 5/1 or 3/1 ARMs.
+For these loans, the introductory rate is fixed for three or five years.
 It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
-These loans are best for people who anticipate moving in three or five years.
-These types of ARMs are best for people who plan to move before the initial lock expires.
+These kinds of loans are fixed for 3 or 5 years, then they adjust.
+These loans are often best for borrowers who anticipate moving within three or five years.
+These types of adjustable rate loans most benefit borrowers who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 877-310-6200.
 We answer questions about different types of loans every day.

 Get a New Loan Quote

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.